 Ben More is with 1174m the highest of the Crianlarich Hills and the 16th highest mountain in Scotland.
 For this reason the mountain is called “Ben More” meaning “Big Hill”.
 Ben More is known for being one of the most remote Munros in the Loch Lomond and the Trossachs National Park.
 Climbing Ben More is interesting for advanced hill walkers because it can be quite challenging, especially in the winter.
 There are many grassy slopes and boggy areas on the way to the mountain peak but the effort gets rewarded because Ben More offers excellent views on a clear day from Ben Nevis to Cairngorms and to the neighbour Stob Binnein.

-The main walk to Ben More starts at Benmore Farm in Portnellan where a signpost shows the path up to the mountain.
+The main walk to Ben More starts at Benmore Farm in Portnellan where a signpost shows the path up mountain.
 Parking is possible on the car park at Benmore Farm.
 An alternative is the car park south of Loch Lubhair further east.
-A popular loop many visitors do includes Ben More and Stob Binnein and is about 9km long.
+A popular loop many visitors do includes Ben More and Stob Binnein and is a walk of about 9km long.
 This loop takes about 4.5 hours.

 Always check the weather forecast before climbing this mountain and wear proper clothing as it can be snowy on top of the maintain even in summer.
 The North side of the peak usually has a snow patch until June or even July which is quite unique in the area.
 Ben More is steep on all sides and good physical fitness is necessary for this walk.